julelang/manual/src/compiler/compiler-options.md

 `--disable-rc`\
 Disable reference counting.
 All reference counted types does not perform reference counting, prevents memory leaks.
 See [Disable Reference Counting](/memory/management/disable-reference-counting) section for more information.

+---

+`--disable-safety`\
+Disable safety.
+All memory safety and similar measures will be disabled.
+This will be increase safety risks, but may improve runtime performance same time.
+It maybe hepful for debugging, see [Debugging](/debugging/) section for more information.

 ### Optimization Options

 Learn more about [compiler optimizations](/compiler/compiler-optimizations).